openshift-labs/learn-katacoda/introduction/using-metrics/2sample-application.md

 in the overview section.

 ![Metrics overview](../../assets/introduction/using-metrics/02-metrics-overview.png)

-**NOTE:** If metrics don't appear, verify if the hawkular certificate has been trusted.

 Accessing every pod details in "Applications" -> "Pods" -> "<pod name>" will show a new tab named "Metrics" with a metrics historical graph that can be